Standard-Unix-Notes/unix-notes/docs/USING_NOTES.md

 the *spelling=* directive in the *config* file.
 This setting is configured in the *init* sub-command on first run.

+## Sub-command init

+Setup the $NOTESDIR directory for your notes, notebooks and journal.

+If you use *notes init git* then notes(1) will also configure this directory as a local git repository to commit changes to.
+You may manually add an upstream repo if you want to use git to sync between machines.

 ## Sub-command config

 Displays the 'config' file and also the DEFAULT and USE (current)